 This leadership structure should replace the current Clinical Medicine Committee.

 - Standardize clerkship experiences.

-The CPD II leadership should oversee the design and implementation of a standardized clerkship experience.
+The CPD-2 leadership should oversee the design and implementation of a standardized clerkship experience.
 Ultimately this should emphasize maximum patient care involvement and continuity of student-teacher mentoring.
 To this end the following should be implemented in this effort:

 - Develop clerkship-specific learning objectives

 - Approve clerkship-specific student schedules